 These are the first steps:

-- Our editing staff will help you fine tune at least the first three chapters.
+- Our editing staff will help you fine tune your manuscript.

 - We will help you write your query letter (for fiction) or your book proposal for non-fiction.

 - We will help you in finding appropriate agents to whom you will send your query/book proposal.
-We recommend you do some research on agents.
+We recommend that you research agents.
 Large and mid-sized publishers do not want to work directly with the author.
 You can find this type of information on free sites such as agentquery.com or on monthly subscription sites such as publishersmarketplace.com.

 - Then we wait for responses.

-- If you are made an offer by an agent or publisher, you will pay the agent 15% of your contract.
-This process can take anywhere from 18 months to three years.
-BookWise Publishing will help you through this process, but we do not take a piece of your pie, in other words, when you accept a contract from an agent or publisher, you no longer need us.
+- If you receive an offer from an agent or publisher, you will pay the agent at least 15% of your contract.
+This process can take anywhere from 18 months to three years, or more.
+BookWise Publishing will help you through this process, but we do not take a piece of your pie, in other words, when you accept a contract from an agent or publisher, you no longer need us and you no longer pay us.

-- In terms of initial costs, BookWise Publishing requires a $200 retainer for your producer and a $200 retainer for your editor.
+- In terms of initial costs, BookWise Publishing requires a $500 retainer which covers ten hours of our producer/director/editor’s time.
 Any billable hours above and beyond what the retainers cover, we bill at $60 per hour plus expenses (if there are any).
 And you DO want those first chapters that you’re sending out edited and refined.
-An agent we work with closely knows within a page and a half if she wants the book.
+One successful and well-known agent (not to be named) we work with closely knows within a page and a half if she wants the book.

-- All costs will be explained in advance and subject to your agreement.
+- All costs will be explained in advance and are subject to your agreement.